rmorabia/sophi-li.github.io/src/pages/posts/2020-05-24-es6-modern-javascript/index.md

 ## What is ECMAScript

 [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) is a [scripting language specification](https://en.wikipedia.org/wiki/Scripting_language).
 JavaScript, a programming language, is an implementation of ECMAScript specifications.
 [ECMA International](https://www.ecma-international.org/) is an association that develops the ES specifications.
 [TC39](https://tc39.es/), a committee within ECMA International, determines how JavaScript works and what new features it should have.
 In 2015, there was a huge shift because ES6 was introduced, meaning a lot of new features were released.
-And since then, TC39 has released new features incrementally each year.
+(The previous release to ES6 was in 2011, ES5.1).
+And since 2015, TC39 has released new features incrementally each year.
 As a result, there aren't huge feature releases and huge gaps in time between releases.

 In plain English, ES is short for ECMAScript.
 ES is a standard, kinda like a book of rules.
 Scripting languages follow ES standards.
 And JavaScript is a scripting language that follows those ES standards.